English

 • Learn about the significance and impact of Elizabethan England on our understanding of a text

-• Learn about the conventions of a science-fiction text
+• Learn about the conventions of a modern literature

 • Learn about how language choices create themes and setting

-• Learn how to make inferences about characters and tropes of a science fiction text
+• Learn how to make inferences about characters and tropes of a modern literature

-• Learn about genre conventions in a Victorian novel
+• Learn about genre conventions in poetry and modern prose texts

 • Learn how to express critical opinions

-• Learn about the significance and impact of Victorian England on our understanding of a text
+• Learn about the significance and impact of modern literature themes on our understanding of a text

 • Learn about the conventions of tragic realist fiction